Proving symmetry of localized solutions and application to dihedral patterns in the planar Swift-Hohenberg PDE: Introduction

-where $\mu > 0$ and $(\nu_1,\nu_2) \in \mathbb{R}^2$.
-Note that the sign of $\mu$ is essential in this paper while $\nu_1$ and $\nu_2$ can be chosen freely.
-SH has been investigated in a wide variety of studies.
-More specifically, \eqref{eq : swift_hohenberg} is known to exhibit a rich variety of localized stationary patterns.
-The existence of 2D localized dihedral patterns has been well documented in SH.
-By dihedral, we mean the pattern possesses the symmetry of the dihedral group $D_j$.
+as defined similarly in \cite{dummit_algebra}.
 We denote by $D_j$ the symmetry group of the $j$-gon.
+The group comprises of rotations by $\frac{2\pi k}{n}$ for $k = 0,\dots,n-1$ and reflections.
 Various numerical and analytical studies of SH have led to a deeper understanding of dihedral planar patterns such as hexagonal \cite{hexagon2021lloyd,hexagon2008} and square \cite{squareSakaguchi_1997} patterns.
 More generally, the works of \cite{jason_review_paper}, \cite{jason_spot_paper}, and \cite{jason_ring_paper} demonstrate an approach to numerically compute dihedral solutions.
 By using radial coordinates, the authors provide a method to construct approximate solutions using a Galerkin projection starting with $\mu$ small.
 By then performing continuation, one can obtain localized planar patterns of various dihedral symmetries.
 These can form both spot patterns (see \cite{jason_spot_paper}) and ring patterns (see \cite{jason_ring_paper}).
 Proofs in SH have been obtained before.
 For instance, under certain hypotheses, \cite{ladder2009Beck} obtains proofs of existence of some patterns.
 Specifically, in \cite{ladder2009Beck,radial2019Bramburger,radial2009,hexagon2021lloyd,hexagon2008, existence2019sandstede, stability1997Mielke}, for $\mu$ small, several existence results have been obtained.
 In particular, by using a bifurcation argument, a proof of existence of branches of patterns with $\mu \in (0, \mu^*)$, for some $\mu^*>0$.
 This argument relies on the implicit function theorem or various fixed-point theorems.
 The restriction on the value of $\mu$ was removed in \cite{olivier_radial}.
 In the latter, the authors present a method for rigorously proving radially symmetric solutions that does not depend on the value of $\mu$.
 Using the radially symmetric ansatz, the PDE is transformed into an ordinary differential equation.
 The approach then relies on a rigorous enclosure of the center stable manifold by using a Lyapunov-Perron operator.
 This allows one to solve a boundary value problem on $(0,\infty)$.
 However, this method is restricted to radially symmetric solutions.
 In this paper, we will explore the rich variety of dihedral patterns which naturally arises in the SH PDE.